Brianne Cohen

 Brianne Cohen’s research and teaching focuses on contemporary art and visual culture in the public sphere.
 From participatory art to lens-based activism, she explores artistic practices concerned with ecology and the environment, decolonization, political violence, and global migration.
 Her book Don’t Look Away: Art, Nonviolence, and Preventive Publics in Contemporary Europe (Duke University Press, 2023) examines contemporary art that grapples with cross-cultural affiliation and the active imagining of nonviolence in 21st-century Europe.

 Her new research addresses questions of ecological devastation and the formation of critical publics in Southeast Asia, particularly in Vietnam, Cambodia, and Singapore.
-In 2022-2023, she is on sabbatical to pursue this research with an American Association of University Women Postdoctoral Research Leave Fellowship and Center for Humanities & the Arts Faculty Fellowship.
+This research has been supported by an American Association of University Women Postdoctoral Research Leave Fellowship (2022-2023) and Center for Humanities & the Arts Faculty Fellowship (2023).

 Relatedly, she was co-PI for the Mellon Sawyer Seminar, “Deep Horizons: Making Visible an Unseen Spectrum of Ecological Casualties & Prospects” (2020-22), which brought together diverse, interdisciplinary researchers and makers for conversations about environmental futures, as they relate to art and visual culture, ecology, indigeneity, and climate justice.
-Arising out of this seminar, she co-edited an open-access volume, Deep Horizons: A Multisensory Archive of Ecological Affects and Prospects (with Erin Espelie and Bonnie Etherington, Amherst College Press, forthcoming 2023).
+Arising out of this seminar, she co-edited an open-access volume, Deep Horizons: A Multisensory Archive of Ecological Affects and Prospects (Amherst College Press, 2023).
+She also co-edited The Photofilmic: Entangled Images in Contemporary Art and Visual Culture (Leuven University Press and Cornell University Press, 2016).

 She enjoys working with M.A. and Ph.D. students who engage with a diversity of topics in contemporary art and visual culture, particularly art activism and ecology.